emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

    Let's step through this.

-   1. `Worker.init` initializes a new `SandboxWorker` or `TestnetWorker` depending on the config. `SandboxWorker` contains [Axion Sandbox](https://docs.near.org/docs/develop/contracts/sandbox), which is essentially a local mini-Axion blockchain.
+   1. `Worker.init` initializes a new `SandboxWorker` or `TestnetWorker` depending on the config. `SandboxWorker` contains [Fermi Sandbox](https://docs.near.org/docs/develop/contracts/sandbox), which is essentially a local mini-Fermi blockchain.
 You can create one `Worker` per test to get its own data directory and port (for Sandbox) or root account (for Testnet), so that tests can run in parallel without race conditions in accessing states.
 If there's no state intervention. you can also reuse the `Worker` to speedup the tests.
    2. The worker has a `root` account.
 For `SandboxWorker`, it's `test.near`.
 For `TestnetWorker`, it creates a unique account.
 The following accounts are created as subaccounts of the root account.
 The name of the account will change from different runs, so you should not refer to them by hard coded account name.
 You can access them via the account object, such as `root`, `alice` and `contract` above.
    3. `root.createSubAccount` creates a new subaccount of `root` with the given name, for example `alice.<root-account-name>`.
    4. `root.createAndDeploy` creates an account with the given name, `contract-name.<root-account-name>`, then deploys the specified Wasm file to it.